viet34tqc/notebook/interview.md

 - <https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart>
 - <https://tigerabrodi.blog/key-optimization-in-react>

 React uses `key` to keep track of which items have changed, are added, or are removed.
-If the key of item retains between re-renders, React will just re-use the component instead of re-creating it from scratch => better perfomance.
+If the key of item retains between re-renders, React will just re-use the component instead of re-creating it from scratch => avoiding unnecessary DOM updates => better perfomance.

 Let's say you have a list of items.
 Under the hood, React converts the items into React elements with the same type.
 Without `key`, there is no way to distinguish them.
 When we have an unique key for each item, React can differentiate and also track them when they get deleted, added or re-ordered.